amatho/mupen64plus-input-gca/README.md

 # mupen64plus-input-gca

-Input plugin for Mupen64Plus using the GameCube controller adapter for Wii U and Switch.
+An input plugin for Mupen64Plus using the GameCube controller adapter for Wii U and Switch.

 ## Installing

-**Note:** The plugin will only work for 64-bit Mupen64Plus.
+**NOTE:** The plugin will only work for 64-bit Mupen64Plus.
 I have only tested it against [m64p](https://github.com/loganmc10/m64p).

-First, follow the first section of [this Dolphin guide](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/) for setting up your adapter (use Zadig if you are on Windows).
+1. Follow the first section of [this Dolphin guide](https://nb.dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/?cr=nb#Installation) to set up your adapter (use Zadig if you are on Windows).

-Then download the plugin from [Releases](../../releases/latest) (Windows: .dll, macOS: .dylib, Linux: .so) and put it in your Mupen64Plus folder, then select it from your Mupen64Plus frontend.
+1. Download the plugin from [the latest release](../../releases/latest) (Windows: .dll, macOS: .dylib, Linux: .so).

+1. Place the plugin in your Mupen64Plus folder, and select it from your Mupen64Plus frontend.

 ## Usage